libretro/libretro-uae/README.md

 #### Latest changes

+- Downgraded WHDLoad to 18.6 due to a save related bug in 18.7
 - Updated WHDLoad to the latest one (18.7 2021-10-23).
 - Support for Retroplay LHA installs.
 - Support for Arcadia installs (requires KS 1.2, `kick33180.A500` will be copied automatically).